To help with online shopping during COVID-19, we are offering free shipping on all orders.

 For a 1 door trap, place the bait towards the closed end of the trap, just behind the trigger plate.
 Keep the bait as far from the trap walls as possible in order to prevent it from being stolen from the outside.

 2 DOORS - Position bait in the CENTER

 For a 2 door trap, place the bait towards the middle of the trap to encourage the cat to interact with the trigger plate.
 You can either place the bait directly onto the plate, bury it in the ground underneath the trap/plate, or hang it from the top of your trap.

 Place a very small amount of bait at the mouth of your trap to help lure your cat in.
 You may even choose to make a bait trail using the juice of your bait, which leads inside.
-Do not use too much food to lead your at inside the trap, because it may become satisfied before it reaches the trigger plate.
+Do not use too much food to lead your at inside the trap, because she may become satisfied before she reaches the trigger plate.

 It's very important to consider every step of the cat trapping process.
 For more trapping tips, read How to Trap a Cat »

 For more baiting tips, read How to Bait »

 Capturing Feral & Stray Cats Baiting Your Trap